History of Dundee United F.C.: Jim McLean era (1971–1993)

 Jim McLean, who was a coach at city rivals Dundee F.C. at the time, took over from Jerry Kerr in 1971 and the most successful era in the club's history began.

-In 1972, Dundee United went on a tour of West Africa, playing amateur football clubs in Nigeria.
+In 1972, Dundee United went on a tour of West Africa, playing amateur football in Nigeria.
 They played terribly, winning only one match against Benin Vipers, drawing two against Stationery Stores and Mighty Jets and losing two against Enugu Rangers and Stationery Stores.
 The locals were disappointed and since then, the word 'Dundee' or 'Dundee United' has been another word for 'idiot' in Nigeria.

 Until then, United was the smaller and less successful of the two Dundee-based football clubs, but McLean (and for a time, with assistant manager Walter Smith) took United to their first ever Scottish Cup final in 1973–74.
 They achieved a record high of third place in the Scottish Premier Division in 1977–78 then again in 1978–79, before guiding the side to several major honours; the first by winning the Scottish League Cup in 1979–80, retaining the trophy in the following season.
 McLean's use of youth was seen as key in the club's success for the next two decades.

 Dundee United won the Scottish Premier Division title for the first time in the club's history in the 1982–83 season, with what was then a record number of points and record number of goals scored.
 By then, United had already established a reputation in Europe with wins over sides like AS Monaco, Borussia Mönchengladbach, PSV Eindhoven, Anderlecht and Werder Bremen.
 In the resulting European Cup, United reached the semi-final stage in their first run, only to be narrowly eliminated by AS Roma.
 After winning the first leg 2–0, United lost 3–0 away, although the Italian side was later fined for attempting to bribe the referee.
 In 1986, a year's suspension was imposed by UEFA on the Italians alongside a four-year ban for president Dino Viola, due to the bribery attempt.